SovereignCloudStack/standards/Standards/scs-0001-sovereign-cloud-standards.md

 All decisions for phase transitions follow loose consensus, where the group which has to form the consensus depends on the `track` of the document:

-- IaaS: The team working on infrastructure-as-a-service topics (formerly Team 1)
+- IaaS: The team working on infrastructure-as-a-service topics
-- KaaS: The team working on Kubernetes-as-a-service topics (formerly Team 2)
+- KaaS: The team working on Kubernetes-as-a-service topics
-- Ops: The team working on operations topics (formerly Team 3)
+- Ops: The team working on operations topics
 - Global: The entire SCS community

 ## Proposal phase